epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 #### Reading

-Before you jump off to scripting, you might desire to know read this overview.
+Before you jump off to scripting, you might desire to read this overview.

 *	[Modularized HerbstluftWM Overview][local-overview]